GeoKids LINKS (Learning Integrating Nature, Kids, and Science) Fellowship Programs

 For graduate Fellows, these duties replace the lab preparation and teaching duties normally performed as a part of paid assistantships.

-Deadline for receipt of applications is extended to March 1.
-Fellowships for this year will begin on August 15th, 2015.
+Deadline for receipt of applications is March 1.
+New Fellows will begin on August 15th, 2016.

 Please note you must also complete the standard SJU Application for Admission to the M.S. in Biology Graduate Program.
 This may be requested from the Graduate Admissions office at 610-660-1101 or found here.